JamesOBenson/Cloud-RAIN/README.md

 It's licensed under the Apache License 2.0.
 The quick summary is:

-> A license that allows you much freedom with the software, including an explicit right to a patent. âState changesâ means that you have to include a notice in each file you modified.
+> A license that allows you much freedom with the software, including an explicit right to a patent.
+State changes means that you have to include a notice in each file you modified.

 [Pull requests](https://github.com/JamesOBenson/Cloud-RAIN/pulls) and [Github issues](https://github.com/JamesOBenson/Cloud-RAIN/issues) are welcome!